Casey Henry with Banjo

 Following in her mother's footsteps, Casey studied the playing of Earl Scruggs with a passion, often driving long distances and camping in her beloved pickup truck at bluegrass festivals.
 She played in a succession of local and regional bands throughout high school and college.
 Upon graduation from the University of Virginia she recorded her first CD, "Real Women Drive Trucks," and then moved to Nashville to pursue a career in music.

-Since being in Nashville, Casey has appeared with June Carter Cash, the Jim Hurst Band, Pat Flynn, and Lizzie Long.
+During her eleven years in Nashville Casey appeared with June Carter Cash, the Jim Hurst Band, Pat Flynn, and Lizzie Long.
 She played a two-year stint with Tennessee Heartstrings before forming her own band with her brother Chris, Casey and Chris and the Two-Stringers.
-The Two-Stringers recorded a CD, "Get Along Girl," before disbanding in August of 2007.
+The Two-Stringers recorded a CD, "Get Along Girl," before disbanding in 2007.
+She spent two years with The Dixie Bee-Liners before coming off the road to focus more on teaching.

 Site designed and built by Casey Henry.
 All site content copyright 2010 by Casey Henry.